sakilmurad/edafternew/docs/seller-profile/seller-panel/oem-panel.md

 ![OEM Actions](/img/doc/seller-profile/oem-actions.jpg)

 ### Manage approvals
-All the resellers who have used your brand can be seen and their catalog can be viewed.
+All the resellers who have used your brand can be seen, and their catalog can be viewed.
 There are total three tabs:
 1. Catalogs
 2. Sellers
 3. Authorizations